 This procedure provides a therapeutic alternative when eye drops and ointments have proven unsatisfactory.
 It is commonly performed for dry eye syndrome, keratitis sicca, punctate keratitis, and keratoconjunctivitis.
 It may also be helpful treating a symptomatic patient following refractive or other anterior segment surgery.

-Medicare expects that a surgical procedure will not be performed as an initial treatment for dry eyes.
+Medicare does not expect that a surgical procedure will be performed as an initial treatment for dry eyes.
 The chart should include documentation that other, less invasive, therapies were unsuccessful or contraindicated.
-At the very least, other therapies would usually include artificial tears, and may include ointments.
+At the very least, other therapies usually include artificial tears, and may include ointments.